Optimal two-qubit gates in recurrence protocols of entanglement purification: Method

 Now, we shed light on the meaning of the average cost function through the following two examples.
 We employ the CNOT gate

 where $U'$ in the Euler angle parametrization is given by setting

-and the remaining $9$ angles to zero in Eq.~\eqref{eq: eulerU}.
-By fixing the vector $\boldsymbol{\alpha}$, one is able to get a value for the average cost function of the CNOT gate and thus to evaluate its performance. \\
+and the remaining nine angles to zero in Eq.~\eqref{eq: eulerU}.
+By fixing the vector $\boldsymbol{\alpha}$, we are able to get a value for the average cost function of the CNOT gate and thus to evaluate its performance.

+We remark that for the following three examples, we merely calculate the cost function of the CNOT gate in order to explain this particular process, and to show that this gate can be optimal in certain cases with a possible combination of other single-qubit gates.
+In Sec.~\ref{Results} we run an optimization process where the cost function is evaluated for many two-qubit gates in order to find the optimal one. \\